SebilleK/BubbleMap/README.md

 You can either set up the project with or without Docker.
 Precise instructions for both can be found below.

 Getting Docker to containerize everything successfully and running database migrations with Prisma after can be a challenge.
-If you plan on using it, read the **Setup with Docker** section carefully and if it doesn't work please refer to the **"Dockerization"** section.
+If you plan on using it, read the **Setup with Docker** section carefully and if it doesn't work please refer to the **Dockerization** section.

-I recommend jumping over to the Local Setup for the above reasons if you don't need Docker.
+I recommend jumping over to the **Setup without Docker** section for the above reasons if you don't need Docker.

 **Quick Reference:**